Jay Fisher: World Class Knifemaker, Photographer, Writer

 "Station 83" The intercom on the bus droned.
 It didn’t make much sense.
 Nothing was in order.
 Any number could come up, so he’d better listen.
 Tom wondered if the driver saw any buildings or even the road from his bulletproof titanium can.
 Maybe there wasn’t a driver at all, just an automaton spinning the wheel and pressing the pedals.
 It didn’t matter, Tom’s clearance was so high he could get off at just about anywhere, sure, step right into the middle of an experiment on eyeball eating viruses.
 What a thing.

 "Station 47."
 Tom stood as the rig stopped.
 None of the other passengers looked up; they didn’t want to know another soul in Dreamland.
-They just want to wake up as the plane landed in Vegas and drink Scotch in front of the tube at home.
+They just want to wake up as the plane landed in Vegas and drink Scotch in front of the big screen at home.

 The corridor was bright, narrow, and long.
 The doors were steel, locked, a few with hardened bunker-hinges bristling at the edges.
 There were no signs: no "Company Secretarial Pool" or "Purchasing Agent" on the doors, just numbers.
 Tom glanced at the crumpled paper in his paw for the answer.